RocketChat/handbook/operations/jobs/security/README.md

 #### 2. CHALLENGES

 - External: Security is largely influenced by external factors (technology developments, regulations & standards, market trends)
-- Internal: Building, maintaining and growing security-conscious behaviours in the company is a challenge especially during company growth (new team members)
+- Internal: Building, maintaining and growing security-conscious behaviours in the company is a challenge especially during company growth (new team members), promoting team engagement, defining appropriate KPIs aligned with objevtives, supporting team development

 #### 3. PURPOSE OF THE LEADERSHIP

 - Position Rocket.Chat as a trusted and secure company, partner and employer
-- Manage security risks as an integral part of our internal processes, including development
+- Manage security risks as an integral part of our internal processes

 #### 4. KEY ACTIVITIES

-- Demonstrating security to customers
+- Demonstrating security and privacy to customers
 - identify, analyse and manage security risks
-- Implementing and performing internal security processes (e.g. vulnerability management)
+- Implementing, performing, measuring and improving internal security processes (e.g. vulnerability management)
 - liaising with external parties (e.g. white hat hackers)
 - raising security awareness and skill level in the company
 - Implement secure coding standards in the SDLC
+- Building an engaged team
+- Select and develop talent

 #### 5. PERFORMANCE STANDARDS

 - Manage a healthy vulnerability management program, incl. maintaining disclosure time limits and at least all public code covered
 - Certify Rocket.Chat according to industry standards and customer demand and maintain such certification
+- maintain an appropriate demonstration of security for customers
 - bring risk exposure to an acceptable threshold

 #### 6. KEY SKILLS